 Like I mentioned earlier, this table will be extremely heavy.
 So, a very strong and sturdy base is imperative.

 Also, it has been incredibly helpful to add casters to the base I built.
 Since this table is so heavy, it’s very helpful to be able to roll the table where it is needed.
-I bought casters similar to these and highly recommend them.

 There are a lot of available plans for table bases, so be sure to choose one that is very sturdy.
 Another great option would be to buy metal table legs like these, although you would be forfeiting the option of casters.